Skip to Primary Menu Skip to Main Content

 • Improving guidance on a range of standardized monitoring methods.

-• Coordinating and improving regional-scale survey implementation and analysis to understand broadscale changes in marine bird distributions.
+• Coordinating and improving regional-scale survey implementation and analysis to understand broadscale changes in marine bird distributions

 The working group has compiled various existing resources related to the above objectives, including existing guidance for conducting surveys, key scientific literature on changes in marine bird distributions in relation to offshore development, species prioritization efforts, species distribution data.